 The TUNE function lets you find a desired frequency.
-Push the TUNE/ SEEK switch up to change to a higher frequency, and down to change to a lower frequency.
+Push the TUNE/SEEK switch up to change to a higher frequency and down to change to a lower frequency.

 To change the frequency up or down a single increment, push and release the TUNE/SEEK switch.

-The SEEK function searches the band for stations with a strong signal.
+The SEEK function searches the band for a station with a strong signal.
 Depending on which way you push the TUNE/SEEK switch, the system searches up or down from the current frequency.
-Push the switch until you hear a beep, then release it.
-The system searches until it finds a station with a strong signal, then stops.
-If you do not want to listen to that station, push TUNE/SEEK again.
+Push the switch until you hear a beep, and then release it.
+The system searches until it finds a station with a strong signal and then stops.